 Our Sales negotiators will be the liaison between you and your buyer to make sure that we get you the best price for your home, in the timescale that you are looking for and with any extra considerations that you feel are necessary to ensure a smooth move into your next home.

-So that our team can ensure you get a smooth start to your purchase, make sure that in the first 10 days after having an offer accepted the following are completed:
+To help ensure a smooth start to your purchase, in the first 10 days after accepting an offer, make sure the following are completed:

-Solicitors have been fully instructed i.e. all forms are filled in and returned to your solicitor including payment on account for searches.
+Solicitors have been fully instructed (i.e. all forms filled in and returned to them, including payment on account for searches.)

 11. Keeping things moving

-Our Sales team will contact you regularly to keep you updated on what is happening and they will be in close contact with your buyer and their conveyancer to keep everything moving and reduce any chance of anything going wrong.
+A member of our team will contact you regularly to keep you updated on what is happening and they will be close contact with your buyer and their conveyancer to keep everything moving and reduce any chance of anything going wrong.

-Your conveyancer will receive from the other party's conveyancer, draft contracts and on receipt of these will apply for searches and raise enquiries.
-When all searches and enquiries are satisfactory and your mortgage offer has been received your conveyancer will be ready to report to you with the contract ready for signature.
+Your conveyancer will receive draft contracts from the other party's conveyancer and on receipt of these will apply for searches and raise enquiries.
+The mortgage valuation and survey will be arranged once the mortgage company has contacted the surveyor.
+You might also want to get a full structural survey depending on the condition or age of the property.
+When all searches and enquiries are completed and your mortgage offer has been received, your conveyancer will be ready to report to you with the contract – ready for your signature.